abstractic/js-owl-carousel-thumbs/README.md

 ```

 ## HTML setup
 This plugin can generate your thumbnails automatically, but by default this plugin is setup to look for your HTML output as described below.
-The content doesn't have to be photos, it could be anything.
+The content doesn't have to be photos as shown here, it could be anything.

 ```html
 <div class="owl-carousel" data-slider-id="1">